Timinator2000/techio-algo-x/06 - your turn/04 - optimized coloring.md

 >two neighbors must never be filled with the same color

 Algorithm X needs to know every set of neighbor zones so it can make sure no neighbors are ever assigned the same color.
-And, how do we ensure something doesn’t happen?
+And, how do we ensure that does not happen?
 Correct!
 Mutual exclusivity.

 <details>
 <summary>Spoiler Alert: Python suggestions for finding neighbor zones.</summary>